Evaluating Visual Odometry Methods for Autonomous Driving in Rain: EVALUATED VISUAL ODOMETRY ALGORITHMS

 DSO adopts outlier detection where matched points with errors above a threshold are discarded.
 The threshold is dependent on the median residual of the image which accounts for segments where the image is of a lower quality allowing matches with higher errors to pass the threshold.
 This is common in rain conditions where image quality changes randomly and would require an adaptive threshold to account for this change in image quality.
 When the photometric error of the current frame exceeds double the error of the previous frame, it is considered as a tracking failure and the algorithm tries to recover the localization.
 This allows for the recovery of the algorithm when the quality of images improve, at the cost of losing localization for the segment of poor quality.
-Such a design could be good for sensor fusion methods where each sensor is able to determine when it has failed but is not ideal for pure VO in rain conditions.
+Such a design could be good for sensor fusion methods where other sensors can support the localization task when the vision component has failed.
+But, it is not ideal for pure VO in rain conditions as there will be a loss in localization for that segment.